alda-lang/alda.io/tutorial.md

     bassoon: o2 d8 e (quant 30) (vol 65) f+ g (quant 99) a2

 Run `alda play --file test.alda` again to hear the difference in volume between the first two and last three notes.

-As an aside: you may have noticed there is a little bit of a wait every time you run an `alda` command.
-This is an unfortunate side effect of Alda being a Clojure project; Clojure has a notoriously slow start-up time.
-You might prefer to use the Alda REPL to experiment – once the REPL is started up, you will hear the results of each line of code instantly.

-It’s also worth noting that in the near future, Alda will be available as an ahead-of-time-compiled, standalone executable, which should speed things up a bit.

 ## Multiple instruments ##